Hong Kong business laws

 Introduction to Hong Kong Business Law

-Hong Kong has a territorial tax system, which means that taxes are only levied on income that is sourced in Hong Kong.
-This is in contrast to a worldwide tax system, where taxes are levied on all income regardless of where it is earned.
-The main types of taxes in Hong Kong are profits tax, salaries tax, and property tax.
+Hong Kong operates under a territorial tax system, meaning that taxes are only imposed on income generated within the city.
+This differs from a worldwide tax system, where taxes are levied on income regardless of its source.
+The primary taxes in Hong Kong include profits tax, salaries tax, and property tax.

-Profits tax is levied on the profits of businesses that are sourced in Hong Kong.
-The current profits tax rate is 16.5%.
-Businesses that operate outside of Hong Kong but have a presence in the city may still be subject to profits tax if their operations are deemed to be sourced in Hong Kong.
+Profits tax is applicable to businesses earning profits sourced from Hong Kong.
+The current profits tax rate is set at 16.5%.
+Businesses operating outside Hong Kong but maintaining a presence within the city may still be liable for profits tax if their activities are considered to have originated in Hong Kong.

-Salaries tax is levied on income earned by individuals in Hong Kong.
-The current salaries tax rates range from 2% to 17%, depending on the income level.
-Individuals who work in Hong Kong but whose income is sourced outside of Hong Kong may be exempt from salaries tax.
+Salaries tax is charged on the income of individuals working in Hong Kong.
+The rates for salaries tax range from 2% to 17%, depending on the income level.
+Employees whose income is earned outside of Hong Kong, but who work in the city, may qualify for an exemption from salaries tax.

-Property tax is levied on the rental income of property owners in Hong Kong.
-The current property tax rate is 15%.
+Property tax is levied on rental income earned by property owners in Hong Kong.
+The current property tax rate stands at 15%.

 Hong Kong Corporate Tax Rate